 harassed disturbed, in less than 10 minutes.
 I guess this would have to be what everyone considers as the Igpasungaw Falls.

-Sliding down (if you can slide up, do let me know) the first two waterfalls was no trick, but before we did that we walked a tad further to check what was around and, well, immortalize the experience in photos.
+Sliding down (if you can slide up, do let me know) the first two waterfalls was no trick, but before we did it we walked a tad further to check what was around and, well, immortalize the experience in photos.

 Who doesn’t want a massage, right?
 Although it was such a shame there was no extra service.